peteremiljensen/blockchain-scala-example/README.md

 # freechain-scala-example
-An example application dependent on blockchain-scala
+An example application dependent on Freechain